Annapolis Quilt Guild Paint Strip Challenge

 Thrilled to be back for my 3rd “Cool Classic Rides,” this 20 piece collection incorporates trains and planes in addition to a new variety of cool classics.
 This third collection, CCR3, was motivated by the success and excitement of Cool Classic Rides 1 and 2, which received favorable comments from all.
 The concept originated with the first exhibit of 27 quilted pieces of work which debuted in 2013 and traveled with Mancuso Quilt Festivals in 2014.
 The 2016 collection of vintage rides (CCR2) included different makes and models which were consistently larger pieces of work with their own unique embellishments.
 As with the previous collections, each ride consists of approximately 15-25 pieces of fabrics which are stitched together on a hand painted cotton canvas background and enhanced by thread work.
 In addition, each ride is created using leftover fabrics from cut-up quilts, vintage ties and wool scraps.
 Take a walk down memory lane and enjoy the latest rides.
-Pictured: Back of a 1959 Chevrolet Bel Air.
+Pictured: 1960 Convertible Cadillac with a 1961 Shasta Airflyte.

 Fatty, Fatty 2 x 4 – River Country Quilters